-While power demand measured in MW rather than kW is one challenge for many data centres, it’s usually accompanied by another; the likelihood that this already-large requirement will grow significantly in the years to come.
+While power demand measured in MW rather than kW is one challenge for many large-scale data centre designs, it’s usually accompanied by another; the likelihood that this already-large requirement will grow significantly in the years to come.
 The global data centre power market, which was worth USD 19.89 billion in 2017, is projected to grow to USD 32.36 billion by 2023; a CAGR of 8.45% for the period 2018 – 2023[ii].

-While the system is a great candidate for large-scale data centres due to its capacity, scalability and energy efficiency, it also fulfils the most fundamental UPS requirement – very high availability, rated at ‘six nines’ or 99.9999%.
+Whilst the PowerWAVE 9500DPA modular UPS system is a great candidate for large-scale data centre operations due to its capacity, scalability and energy efficiency, it also fulfils the most fundamental UPS power supply requirement – very high availability, rated at ‘six nines’ or 99.9999%.